 If you notice a mismatch between what you selected and the counts shown, it indicates a configuration issue and should be treated as a defect, not intended behavior.

-When you include Windows devices or Windows-based groups in your block:
+When you include any Windows devices in the target:

 "Application path is required for Windows"